IMPRINT

 • .
 Dissemination & Communication

-Managing IMPRINT’s international network of nearly 300 members
+Managing IMPRINT’s international network of more than 400 members

 As IMPRINT functions as a network, it is not a classic research project.
-With almost 300 members from 50 countries, IMPRINT is the most global project in the LINQ portfolio.
+With more than 400 members from 53 countries, IMPRINT is the most global project in the LINQ portfolio.

-LINQ took on a plethora of roles to ensure that the network ran smoothly.
-Starting with network management, LINQ processed membership applications and our team was the main point of contact for IMPRINT members and coordinated network communication.
+LINQ has taken on a plethora of roles to ensure that the network runs smoothly.
+Starting with network management, LINQ processes membership applications and our team is the main point of contact for IMPRINT members and coordinates network communication.

-Further, we supported the IMPRINT Directors, Executive Board and Steering Group in planning network activities, and organised meetings (in the UK and Canada), webinars and training sessions.
+Further, we support the IMPRINT Directors and Steering Group in planning network activities and organising meetings (e.g., in the UK, Canada and Costa Rica), webinars and training sessions.

 Watch the video to get an introduction to the IMPRINT network.